AdobeDocs/workfront.en/help/wf-api/api/specify-api-version-integrations.md

 # Specify an API Version in your integrations

-All `Adobe Workfront` URIs are required to reference a specific version of the API after the “attask/api” portion of the URI.
+All Adobe Workfront URIs are required to reference a specific version of the API after the “attask/api” portion of the URI.
 The following example calls Version 7.0:
-<pre>attask/api/v7.0/<objectName>/<objectId></pre>Please ensure all your integrations call currently-supported `Workfront` APIs.
+<pre>attask/api/v7.0/<objectName>/<objectId></pre>Please ensure all your integrations call currently-supported Workfront APIs.

-## Release and Deprecation Schedule of `Workfront` APIs
+## Release and Deprecation Schedule of Workfront APIs

 New versions of the API are&nbsp;released on a biannual basis--every six to eight months.
 Each version is&nbsp;supported for three years after its&nbsp;release date, with an additional year in a deprecated state where the version is&nbsp;available but not supported.

-For more information on the release cadence and deprecation schedule of `Workfront` APIs, see [API versioning and support schedule](../../wf-api/api/api-version-support-schedule.md).
+For more information on the release cadence and deprecation schedule of Workfront APIs, see [API versioning and support schedule](../../wf-api/api/api-version-support-schedule.md).

-`Workfront` deprecated the Default Version of the API as of July 2017.
-This means `Workfront` no longer designates a specific version of the API to be the Default Version.
+Workfront deprecated the Default Version of the API as of July 2017.&nbsp;This means Workfront no longer designates a specific version of the API to be the Default Version.
 All future&nbsp;API URIs must specify a version of the API in order to be valid.

 >[!IMPORTANT]
 >